Patater/modern-cmake/chapters/packages/CUDA.md

-# CUDA (in progress)
+# CUDA

 CUDA support is available in two flavors.
-The new method, introduced in CMake 3.8 (3.9 for Windows), will be what I focus on first.
-The old method will be covered afterwards, but as you'll see, it's uglier and harder to get right.
-I'd stick to requiring CMake 3.8 or 3.9 for CUDA (and CMake 3.11 for IDEs like Xcode and Visual Studio).
+The new method, introduced in CMake 3.8 (3.9 for Windows), should be strongly preferred over the old, hacky method - I only mention the old method due to the high chances of an old package somewhere having it.
+Unlike the older languages, CUDA support has been rapidly evolving, and building CUDA is hard, so I would recommend you *require a very recent version* of CMake!
+CMake 3.17 and 3.18 have a lot of improvements directly targeting CUDA.

 A good resource for CUDA and Modern CMake is [this talk](http://on-demand.gputechconf.com/gtc/2017/presentation/S7438-robert-maynard-build-systems-combining-cuda-and-machine-learning.pdf) by CMake developer Robert Maynard at GTC 2017.

-## Method 1: CUDA as a First Class Language

-This method is quite new, and doesn't seem to have much documentation.
-There are several issues you need to watch out for when using it, but overall is should be a much nicer and cleaner way to use CUDA.

-### Adding the CUDA Language
+## Adding the CUDA Language

 There are two ways to enable CUDA support.
 If CUDA is not optional: